 This study finds there is the economic contribution of organic agriculture in Cambodia.
 From this finding, organic agriculture have the advantages both environmental (Bunthan & Siriwattananon, 2009, Vathana et.al.,2002) and economic aspects (Ibrahim, 2008).
 In conclusion, organic agriculture achieves sustainable development in Cambodia.

-I wish to thank the Institute of Environmental Rehabilitation and Conversation for supporting me to conduct my study.
+We wish to thank the Institute of Environmental Rehabilitation and Conversation (ERECON) for supporting to conduct this study.